 - 1/2 cup milk

 - 1/3 cup all-purpose flour

 - 3 tablespoons buckwheat flour or whole wheat flour

 - 1/2 cup water

 - 1 teaspoon lemon juice

 - 1/3 cup fresh raspberries

-- In a small bowl, beat whipping cream until stiff peaks form; fold into sour cream.
+- In a small mixing bowl, beat whipping cream until stiff peaks form; fold into sour cream.
 Cover and refrigerate.
-In a large bowl, combine the milk and eggs.
-Combine flours and salt; add to milk mixture and mix well.
-Cover and refrigerate for 1 hour.

-- Meanwhile, in a small saucepan, combine the sugar, cornstarch and salt; stir in water until smooth.
-Bring to a boil; cook and stir for 1-2 minutes or until thickened.
+- Meanwhile, combine the sugar, cornstarch and salt in a saucepan; stir in water and lemon juice until smooth.
+Bring to a boil.
+Cook and stir for 1-2 minutes or until thickened and bubbly.
 Add berries; cook over medium-low heat until berries burst.
-Add 1-1/2 teaspoons butter and lemon juice, stirring until butter is melted.
-Set aside and keep warm.
+Stir in 1-1/2 teaspoons butter until melted; set aside and keep warm.

 "I made the crepes, filled w/ a pecan praline and banana filling versus the fruit.
 Oh my goodness!
 The crepes were excellent; this is the best recipe."